iLink-CyberShARE/wmp-recommender-public/README.md

-# WMP Recommender System 2.0
+# SWIM Recommender System 2.0
-The WMP Recommender System is a Restful API implementation that builds upon the python recommendation library LightFM.
+The SWIM Recommender System is a Restful API implementation that builds upon the python recommendation library LightFM.
 This application provides a small footprint cyberinfrastructure for storing training data, tracking, and training recommender models with unique approaches on data pre-processing for LightFM consumption.

 ## Running on Docker
-The WMP-RS is ready to use as a set of two containers with execution via Docker Composer.
+The SWIM Recommender is ready to use as a set of two containers with execution via Docker Composer.

 To try it out:
 1) Download this repository into a folder on your machine